jsm8989/vesicles_iii/lab_notes.md

 - Microscope training with Jurij
 - See BF_imaging protocol for notes

+### 11/11/21
+Chat with Guil about software he could send me, and how it works
+- Can add contours on movie files in either c++ (cpp-contour-tracker/track_movie.cpp) or python (moviereader/contour_tracker.py)
+- Used to need a starting contour (which Guil has own temika script for - this is what generated that nice .txt file in his great example dataset), but should be able to get started by specifying own centre and first_point on the boundary
+- In the c++ version the relevant part is around line 96; might be able to avoid some of the bs before by just inputting the right thing at the right time
+- Can go through it together next week if struggling
+- In the python version (probably in c++ too) the combo_tracker function should be able to track the vesicle as it moves throughout the movie file (essentially recentering it)
+- Once have the contours, extracting the parameters should be easy
+- Maybe go over some C++!

+### 9/12/21
+Chat with Guil about simulating the fluctuations
+- First
+- 	Can get shapes either by putting them in or by inputting tension, bending modulus etc
+- 	Currently no time evolution - should be easy enough to put in through Langevin
+- 	Inverse FT, superposing modes q>=2,
+- Optics - more mature
+- 	Black box in extracting contours through the optics
+- In guil’s (local) dirs:
+- 	Bead_optics/
+- 	Battle_of_fitters/make_fake_cell_lib.py

 ### 14/12/21
 - For the past week (since 6/12) I have been in the office every afternoon, working on simulations and analysis software and reading some good papers which I hadn’t come across before